HSSLC/paper-ui/README.md

-# paper-ui
-some modern paper UI style pack (refer from google)
+Some modern paper-style UI pack (reference: Google)

-usage not complete yet
+Usage is temporarily not available

-for demo html, font not included in this repository
+Fonts used in the demo html are not included in this repository